mmpratheep/rover-craft/README.md

 # bigo-rover-craft

-This repository contains the codebase for Team Craft's rover application.
+This repository contains the codebase for Team Craft's rover application built as part of the internal hackathon.

 ## Project Overview